ruudvdent/WAM2layersPython/readme.txt

 Released under the GNU General Public License

+WAM 2.4.02 | 28-6-2016
+- fixed a small bug to "lake_mask" so that lakes are identified correctly

 WAM 2.4.01 | 24-6-2016
 - Python version of the model with credits to Tolga Cömert and Niek van de Koppel
 - forward tracking only, backward tracking will follow soon